meyernc3/STA-309-Exam/README.md

 ### 4. **Sentiment vs. Duration**
 This second scatter plot compares lyrical sentiment with song length.
 While no consistent relationship is found across all albums, *Dig Out Your Soul* stands out with **longer songs and more scattered sentiment values**, pointing to a more experimental and diverse emotional structure in their later work.

-This aligns with critiques of the album — more atmospheric and less anthemic than earlier releases.
+This aligns with critiques of the album which was that it was more atmospheric and less anthemic than earlier releases.

 ---